Not Just Boring Machines

 Day after day I stared at that sign becoming more and more bemused by the idea of a quirky museum in a proudly gruff post-industrial town.
 “How big is it?”
 I wondered.
 And, “who maintains it?”
 More importantly, “who visits it?”
 A few months went by and then this whole “Museum Quest” idea hit me.

 There must be a bunch of these “weird” unknown little museums around the state.
 I figured that no one had visited them all before – let alone write about them all.
 Day after day, I formulated the idea for this site, staring at that sign.
 There were three museums printed on it right there!
 How many more could there be?

 I bounced the idea off of Hoang and a few friends.
 Sure, they’d join me here and there, but this was to be my baby.
 I set to work on the massive list of museums.
-I never expected to find over 650 museums in our small state – the third smallest state in the whole country by the way.
+I never expected to find around 650 museums in our small state – the third smallest state in the whole country by the way.
 Wow… Imagine how annoying I will be at future cocktail parties?
 Or rather, imagine how much more annoying I will be once I know everything there is to know about our state?
 “Hello, I’m Steve and this is my lovely wife, Hoang.
 Nice to meet you.
-Where are we from?
 I’m from Delaware originally but Hoang grew up in New Britain.
 Yes, New Britain – you know… The city whose companies were granted more patents between 1812 and 1820 than any other city in the US.
-And that includes Menlo Park, NJ at it’s height if you can believe that!”
+And that includes Menlo Park, NJ at its height if you can believe that!”